 Roemheld Syndrome, What is it and How to Find Relief

-Roemheld syndrome (gastric-cardia syndrome) is personal for me.
+Roemheld syndrome (gastric-cardia syndrome) is personal to me.
 I know the condition exists even with the little information out there provided to us about it.
 I suffered from it, and it caused me to have poor heart health for a time and arrhythmia.

 What Is Roemheld Syndrome and How Serious Is It for Your Heart Health?

 Most of the following symptoms of the syndrome seem to occur after eating, mainly if you consumed a large meal.
-Some people have also reported their symptoms to occur after strenuous activity, when excessive pressure is applied to their abdomen, or when awoken with dyspepsia during the night.
+Some people have also reported their symptoms after strenuous activity, when excessive pressure is applied to their abdomen, or when awoken with dyspepsia during the night.

 Here are the proposed symptoms or consequences of Roemheld syndrome:

 - An abnormal amount of premature ventricular contractions (PVC’s).
 When PVC’s are occurring it feels like your heart is skipping beats.

 - Arrhythmia (heart palpitations)

 - Development or worsening of heart disease

 - GERD (gastroesophageal reflux disease), silent reflux, bile reflux, or endotoxin reflux symptoms